cbajapan/la-singlebox/README.md

 # la-singlebox installation
-These files will assist you to setup up a Live Assist singlebox solution *for testing/demonstration purposes only.*
+These files will assist you to setup up a CBA Live Assist singlebox solution *for testing/demonstration purposes only.*

 ### You will need:
 - Docker installed and running - Windows or Linux
 (Docker desktop for Mac not working yet!)
-- FAS, FCSDK and LA installation zip files from the reseller portal
+- FAS, FCSDK and Liveassist installation zip files from the reseller portal
 - Media broker gz file from the reseller portal

 ### Build the installer folder:
-1. Extract the AS, SDK and Liveassist zip files to their respective folders under /installer
+1. Extract the FAS, FCSDK and Liveassist zip files to their respective folders under the /installer folder
 ```
   /fas
   /sdk